QIICR/QuantitativeReporting/docs/tutorial.md

 ## Load a DICOM Structured Report

-This section will show you how to load a DICOM Structured Report from the Slicer DICOM database and how to load and display the results with Quantitative Reporting.
+This section will show you how to load a DICOM Structured Report from the Slicer DICOM database and how to load and display the results with `Quantitative Reporting`.

 1. Open Slicer DICOM browser
 2. Select the structured report that you want to load (modality:**SR**)
 3. Select "Load" for loading the structured report into Slicer
-4. Switch to module "QuantitativeReporting"
+4. Switch to module `QuantitativeReporting`
 5. Select measurement report from dropdown: In case that you freshly restarted Slicer, you will just need to select the only available table from there.
 Otherwise select the last one.

-With completing the previously shown steps, QuantitativeReporting should be ready to display the results.
+With completing the previously shown steps, `QuantitativeReporting` should be ready to display the results.

 ## Import a Custom DICOM Dataset into 3D Slicer and Load It

-In case that you want to use your own dataset for running this tutorial, you will need to manually import it into 3D Slicer, load it and create a new measurement report in Quantitative Reporting.
+In case that you want to use your own dataset for running this tutorial, you will need to manually import it into 3D Slicer, load it and create a new measurement report in `QuantitativeReporting`.
 Depending on the size and speed of your internet connection this could take a few minutes.
 Once the DICOM dataset has been imported to 3D Slicer the other steps won't take much time.

 **add screenshot here** of importing into Slicer